tea2code/pyfluidsynth3/README.md

 ## Development

 I normally prefer camel case function and variable names.
 But to give a uniform look with the native FluidSynth functions i used an underscore based style.

+I tried to give every method a meaningful result which also matches more the original FluidSynth behavior.
+To make things easier a translated FluidSynth results if possible.
+For example return methods like *noteon()* a boolean instead of *FLUID_OK* or *FLUID_FAILED*.

+If you try to access FluidSynth raw method you must encode every string parameter because of Python 3's navtive unicode support.
+I added a utility method *fluidstring()* which does this.